 CAMHS are offering additional crisis support during the coronavirus (COVID-19) outbreak.
 If a child or young person (under 18) is experiencing a mental health crisis, you can now access Child and Adolescent Mental Health Services (CAMHS) 24/7.
 Please contact 03300 245 321 during normal hours (8am-5pm, Mon to Fri) or 0300 555 5000 outside these hours.
 Callers will speak to a call handler, their call will be forwarded to a voicemail service and their message will be returned within one hour.

 There are three CAMHS crisis teams – Torbay and South Devon; Exeter, East and Mid Devon; and North Devon.
 Your call will be directed to the appropriate team.

 In the event of an emergency please call 999.

 General information about CAMHS services and referrals can be found on the Children and Family Health Devon website

 CAMHS have also produces a list of helpful resources, apps and organisations to support children, families and young people.

-Schools are providing work for their pupils but this guidance of online resources for home education provides links to a range of resources to support children in Key Stages 1-4, with home learning on subjects of English, Maths, Science, PE, wellbeing and for children with special educational needs and disabilities.
+Many schools provided work for their pupils during the lockdown.
+This guidance of online resources for home education was put together to provide links to a range of resources to support children in Key Stages 1-4, with home learning on subjects of English, Maths, Science, PE, wellbeing and for children with special educational needs and disabilities.